 "You can have so many different weather conditions.
-That's just one of the unique things about The Open and why it's my favourite major championship."
+That's just one of the unique things about The Open and why it's my favourite Major Championship."
 Tiger woods

 From a very young age Tiger Woods played to win.
 A burning desire to be the best and beat the game of golf drove him to become one of the most successful golfers of all time.
 Tiger would go on to lift the Claret Jug 3 times.

-Although he slipped to joint sixth, it was his best showing in any major since 2013 and two months later his 80th PGA Tour title at the Tour Championship, followed a week later by his first Ryder Cup since 2012.
+After four back operations and a slump down the world rankings to 1,199th, he led with eight holes to go at Carnoustie in 2018 and then achieved his 80th PGA Tour title at the Tour Championship, followed a week later by his first Ryder Cup appearance since 2012.